Vamthecoder/Frontend/100DaysCodeChallange.md

 ### learned more about how pixel works and how we can more appropriate responsive website.
 ### completed Interior Consultants project from Dev_Challenges.

+# Day21

+## Completed Recipe page from Dev Challenges.

+# Day22

+## Resolved the issues of 404 and did upload the project on netlify and completed first project on website of Dev Challenges.